Orioncete/Interactive-Map/README.md

 ### How do I get set up? ###

 * Download the full package
-* Open the "Proyecto Unity" folder into Unity 3D software to check it or...
+* Open the "LogronoInteractivo" folder into Unity 3D software to check it or...
 * Install the MapaInteractivo.apk inside the "Builds" folder into your Android device to try it.

 ### Contribution guidelines ###